PHOTOGRAPHY TUTORIALS & TIPS

 To get the light to spread smoothly on the back of the bottle I stuck tracing paper on it.
 This was the first real problem because as soon as I made waves in the water the tracing paper would get wet and make a horrible smudge on the back of the bottle.
 Making the paper shorter was no good because then you could see the edge.
 So the paper had to be exactly, to the millimeter, the right height.

-Worse was to come, as the hot lights warmed up the whole set the tray with all the water in started to warp causing a leak in the bottom of the tray.
+Worse was to come, as the hot lights warmed up the whole set, the tray with all the water in started to warp causing a leak in the bottom of the tray where the clear plastic was.
 Water was now dripping down onto my flash light threatening to send me to meet my maker at any moment.
 So after a bit of trial and a lot of error, I worked out how long I could have the lights on for lining up and focusing before the tray would start to leak.

-The background was a piece of back projection material that I had lying around, but it could just as easily have been done using tracing paper (the studio photographer's best friend), with a colored light shining through.
+The background was a piece of back projection screen that I had lying around, but it could just as easily have been done using tracing paper (the studio photographer's best friend), with a colored light shining through.
 The couple and the 'mountains' were cut out of black paper and stuck onto the background.
-All I had to do then was waggle my finger in the water to make the waves and press the shutter with the other hand.
+All I had to do then was waggle my finger in the water to make the waves (not tooo much, not too little) and press the shutter with the other hand. (see tips on studio lighting)

 Learn Digital Photography with Geoff Lawrence eBook